Fast Bellman algorithm for real Monge-Ampere equation: Background

 If we merely assume that $\Omega$ is convex, not necessarily strictly convex, the situation is a little less straight-forward, and we need to assume that~$\phi$ is convex on all line segments in $\partial\Omega$ to guarantee existence of solutions to~\eqref{eq:MA}.
 Similarly, if~$f$ is only assumed to be non-negative instead of strictly positive, the solutions to the Dirichlet problem will generally be less smooth, even in strictly convex domains.
 If $f$ has zeros, the equation is called \emph{degenerate}.
 See for example B\l{}ocki~\cite{Blocki} for results in this direction, where $C^{1,1}$-regularity of the solution is shown under suitable technical assumptions.
 We will come back to this phenomenon in example~\ref{example:constant_MA}.

-For an accessible and thorough overview of the Alexandrov solutions as well as results on classical solutions including the ones mentioned, we refer to the recent monographs by Figalli~\cite{Figalli} and Le~\cite{Le}.
+For an accessible and thorough overview of the Aleksandrov solutions as well as results on classical solutions including the ones mentioned, we refer to the recent monographs by Figalli~\cite{Figalli} and Le~\cite{Le}.

 There have been a number of suggested numerical methods for solving the Dirichlet problem for the Monge--Ampère operator.
-As far as we are aware, the first approach was due to Oliker and Prussner~\cite{Oliker} who proposed a direct discretization of the Alexandrov interpretation of the Monge--Ampère operator.
-Since then, a number of other approaches to solving Monge--Ampère equations have been tried: finite difference discretization, often using wide stencils to obtain stable and consistent methods~\cite{Benamou, Benamou2, Froese, Froese2, Oberman}, variational methods~\cite{Belgacem:opt, Feng}, fixpoint methods~\cite{Benamou, Belgacem} as well as finite elements~\cite{Feng:FEM, Lakkis} only to mention a few.
+As far as we are aware, the first approach was due to Oliker and Prussner (1988)~\cite{Oliker} who proposed a direct discretization of the Aleksandrov interpretation of the Monge--Ampère operator.
+Since then, a number of other approaches to solving Monge--Ampère equations have been tried: finite difference discretization, often using wide stencils to obtain stable and consistent methods~\cite{Benamou, Benamou2, Froese, Froese2, Oberman}, variational methods~\cite{Belgacem:opt, Feng}, fixed-point methods~\cite{Benamou, Belgacem} as well as finite elements~\cite{Feng:FEM, Lakkis} only to mention a few.

+After the preparation of an earlier draft of this paper, we learned that a similar method as ours (for periodic boundary values) has been previously proposed by Loeper and Rapetti~\cite{Loeper}.
+Their approach is somewhat different than ours, and derive their method as a Newton type iteration for the non-linear differential operator.